Research // User Experience // User Interface

 Hartmann Direct is the world's largest supplier of incontinence products.
-This project was to re-design, re-platform and launch a new e-commerce website for Hartmann Direct.
+This project was to re-design, re-platform and launch a new e-commerce website based on their new marketing rebrand.

-Hartmann had some very specific goals which needed to be met.
-They wanted to increase current conversion rate from 5% to 6%, increase website sessions from an average of 2901 per month to an average of 5000 per month, decrease average bounce rates on mobile from 44% to 32% and on tablet from 35% to 32%.
+Hartmann wanted to increase current conversion rate from 5% to 6%, increase website sessions from an average of 2901 per month to an average of 5000 per month, decrease average bounce rates on mobile from 44% to 32% and on tablets from 35% to 32%.

-The old website had a dated front end design, was not mobile friendly, it also didn’t follow the new Hartmann branding and there was no integration with Hartmann’s other internal systems.
+The old website had a dated design, was not mobile friendly and didn’t follow the new Hartmann branding.

-After meeting with the Hartmann marketing team, it became clear the project raised some unique challenges due to the sensitive nature of the product being sold and the age range of the customer.
-The audience has a primary age range of 50+ with 75% being over 40.
-There is quite an even split of 57% women and 43% men.
-43% of users are referred by a healthcare professional.
-A large percentage of the target audience had a higher than average disposable income, they would rather solve the problem themselves than go through the NHS.
-Due to this, these types of visitors and new users would be looking for advice and guidance.
+After meeting with the Hartmann marketing team, the main challenges were the sensitive nature of the product and the age range of the customers.
+The customers have a primary age range of 50+ with 75% being over 40.
+Customers are split between 57% women and 43% men.
+43% of customers are referred to Hartmann by a healthcare professional.
+A large percentage of the target audience have a higher than average disposable income, they would rather solve the problem themselves than go through the NHS.
+Because of this, these customers would be looking for advice and guidance.

 Most customers suffered from long term issues.
-Hartmann products are recommended by health care professionals and therefore perceived as a higher quality product than that of their main competitors.
-Hartmann offers advice and help on the most suitable product for customers.
-NHS customers are limited to 3 products per day and have to wait up to 6 weeks to receive their products.
+Hartmann products are recommended by health care professionals and therefore perceived as a higher quality product than their competitors.
+Hartmann offers advice and help on the most suitable product for each customer.
+NHS customers are limited to 3 products per day and have to wait up to 6 weeks to receive their products, this is not ideal.
 Hartmann can supply the same products much quicker and the customer can buy in bulk.
 Some Hartmann products are Ph 5.5, which means they are non irritable.
 This is a feature totally unique to Hartmann products.

-After this research stage I created an audit of Hartmann’s existing website.
-Pinpointing areas that could be improved in order to fulfil their required goals.
-After this, I brainstormed ideas on how we could improve these areas as well as other potential improvements.
+After the research stage I created an audit of Hartmann’s existing website.
+Highlighting areas for improvement which would help fulfil their goals.
+I then brainstormed ideas on how to improve these areas as well as other potential improvements.
 During this phase I also mapped out a user flow and sitemap to better understand the current structure of the site.

 In the end it was decided that the main aim of the redesign was to funnel users through the Product Select feature.
 This feature asks customers a series of questions and provides them with a single product suggestion.
-As each product is very unique to each individual case, it would decrease the risk of the customer purchasing the wrong product and decrease return rates of unused products.
+As each product is unique to each individual case, it would decrease the risk of the customer purchasing the wrong product and decrease return rates of unused products and customer disatisfaction.

 It was interesting to work on an e-commerce project with a completely unique set of challenges and problems to solve.
 The sensitivity of the product and the target market made it particularly different from most other e-commerce websites I'd worked on in the past.